awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/work-with-S3-buckets.md

 1. In the **Create S3 Bucket** dialog box, enter a name for the bucket\.
 **Note**
-Because S3 allows your bucket to be used as a URL that can be accessed publicly, the bucket name that you choose must be globally unique\.
+Because Amazon S3 allows your bucket to be used as a URL that can be accessed publicly, the bucket name that you choose must be globally unique\.
 If some other account has already created a bucket with the name that you chose, you must use another name\.
 For more information, see [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.

 1. Choose **Create**\.